DuPont Analysis Calculator for ROE Drivers

-After entering the values, select Calculate ROE.
-The results area will show a summary sentence and a breakdown card for each component.
-Profit margin is displayed as a percentage, asset turnover as a ratio, equity multiplier as a ratio, and return on equity as a percentage.
-If any required value is missing or if revenue, average assets, or average equity are zero or negative, the calculator will show an error message instead of a result.
+After you select Calculate ROE, the results panel shows the overall return on equity plus the three component ratios.
+Profit margin appears as a percentage, asset turnover as a ratio, equity multiplier as a ratio, and the final ROE as a percentage.
+If a required number is missing, if revenue is zero, or if the averages are not positive, the calculator will return an error message instead of a result.

-The classic three-step DuPont formula expresses return on equity as the product of three ratios:
+The standard DuPont identity used by this calculator expresses ROE as the product of three ratios:

 Each part answers a different question about performance.
 Profit margin asks how much profit is left from each dollar of sales.
 Asset turnover asks how efficiently the business uses its asset base to generate revenue.
 Equity multiplier asks how much of the asset base is supported by shareholders' equity rather than other financing sources such as debt.